Eligibility explained

 Be a current member of the EDUCATION TRAINING FOUNDATION (ETF)

-- If you are not yet a member, you will need to join.
+• If you are not yet a member, find out more and join today.

 Be employed in a salaried capacity in a FE and Skills setting teaching groups of post-14 learners